-- The primary function of the column and bench drills is to drive various bits and cutting tools in a rotary motion and to provide a vertically downwards force at the same time so as to feed the cutting tool into the work.
+The primary function of the column and bench drills is to drive various bits and cutting tools in a rotary motion and to provide a vertically downwards force at the same time so as to feed the cutting tool into the work.
 This allows drilling or cutting of accurate holes in plastics, metal, manufactured boards and timber.
-The machine is especially suited for the repetitive and/or accurate drilling and boring of holes. - Accuracy is established by clamping or bolting vices or fences to the table and using these to support the work.
+The machine is especially suited for the repetitive and/or accurate drilling and boring of holes.

+Accuracy is established by clamping or bolting vices or fences to the table and using these to support the work.
 The table is a casting with a machined flat surface.
 A centre opening allows the drill bit to pass through the table if the opening is lined up with the spindle axis of the drill.
 Slots are machined into the table, which allow a sacrificial table and fence or a machine vice to be bolted to it.
 The table on the larger machines can be rotated on their vertical axes and they can all be swung around the column on the machines.
 The tables can also be rotated around their radial axis such that a vertical position is possible.
-The locking screws or bolts MUST BE used to prevent movement of the table during machining. - The height of the table on the three bigger machines is adjusted on the column, after unlocking, by means of a rack and pinion mechanism with a crank handle.
+The locking screws or bolts MUST BE used to prevent movement of the table during machining.

+After tightening to secure the drill bit it is VITAL to remove the chuck key.
+Substantial injuries are caused as a result of a chuck key not been removed when the drill is started The height of the table on the three bigger machines is adjusted on the column, after unlocking, by means of a rack and pinion mechanism with a crank handle.
 The small Ryobi table height is adjusted manually after releasing the clamping screw.
 For accurate depth drilling, a depth stop is used to limit the vertical travel of the chuck.
 Once correct height is established, the table must be re-locked.
-NEVER DRILL WITH THE TABLE SUPPORTED ONLY ON THE RACK. - The chuck is the mechanism with three contracting jaws that hold the drill bit or round cutter shafts.
+NEVER DRILL WITH THE TABLE SUPPORTED ONLY ON THE ADJUSTMENT RACK.

+The chuck is the mechanism with three contracting jaws that hold the drill bit or round cutter shafts.
 All keyed chucks MUST have the key removed after the drill bit is tightened into the chuck.
-If it is not removed, a hazard is created for the operator. - The V-belt and pulleys transfer rotary motion and power from the motor to the drill spindle.
+If it is not removed, a hazard is created for the operator.

+The V-belt and pulleys transfer rotary motion and power from the motor to the drill spindle.
 Changing the position of the belts on the cone pulleys varies drill speeds.
 A large pulley driving a small one gives a faster speed and a small pulley driving a large one gives a slower speed.

-Generally the larger the drill bit the slower the speed required for efficient and safe operation.
+Generally, the larger the drill bit the slower the speed required for efficient and safe operation.
 Different speeds may also be required for different materials.

 The VARISPEED drill press uses conical pulleys between which a belt runs.
 The position of the belt is determined by rotating a hand-wheel on the front of the drill.
 There is a speed indicator next to this hand-wheel.
-IT IS VERY IMPORTANT THAT THE VARISPEED IS ONLY ADJUSTED WHEN